mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 **Same person:** But then there’s a point at which you lose that choice?

-**Katagiri Roshi:** You make a choice because we are living in the conscious world, so very naturally there are your objects and subjects.
+**Katagiri Roshi:** You make a choice because we are living in the conscious world, so very naturally [there are] your objects and subjects.
 Your life is right in the middle of the conscious world.
 You must stay there, but nevertheless, you can go beyond.

 **Same person:** Thank you.

 **Katagiri Roshi:** That is called *shikan*: wholeheartedness.
-Or [speaking of consciousness], in Tenzo Kyōkun it says there are three minds: magnanimous mind, parental mind, joyous mind.
+Or [speaking of consciousness], in *Tenzo Kyōkun* it says there are three minds: magnanimous mind, parental mind, joyous mind.
 If you want to express it in terms of the human emotional aspect, you can say magnanimous mind; psychologically, you can explain it like this.
 But your practice as activity is nothing but *shikan*: just [be].

 #### 2 - 30:10

-**Question:** *[Unintelligible]* *shikan* *[unintelligible]* is automatically leading to the right way and the bodhisattva way?
+**Question:** *[Unintelligible]* *shikan*, doing things without any trace, is automatically leading to the right way and the bodhisattva way?

 **Katagiri Roshi:** It is called “right”, but that *right* is not the concept of right opposed to wrong.
-That is called *sat dharma* in Sanskrit. *Sat* means right or correct, but that *sat* means *supreme* right, beyond our common sense, so-called right or wrong.
+That is called *sat dharma* in Sanskrit. *Sat* means “right” or “correct,” but that *sat* means *supreme* right, beyond our common sense, so-called right or wrong.
 The same applies to *impure*.
 So temporarily we can use the term *right*, but it’s not “right” in the usual sense.

 So if you practice continually like this, very naturally it is *right*, it is true human bodies.
 That’s why very naturally you grow, and your life is deeper.

-**Same person:** If somebody wanted to be a very good thief, and he needed calmness while doing the job robbing the bank or something, then they can do zazen for doing those kind of, in a moral sense, bad things.
-But is doing shikan zazen, as you explained, or sweeping the floor, is there the same meaning or do you first have to have a direction to doing those?
+**Same person:** [...]
+If somebody wanted to be a very good thief, and he needed calmness while doing the job robbing the bank or something, then they can do zazen for doing those kind of, in a moral sense, bad things.
+But is that doing *shikan* zazen, as you explained, or sweeping the floor.
+Is that the same meaning or do you first have to have a direction to doing those things?

 **Katagiri Roshi:** Yeah, it’s a good question. *[He laughs.]*

 That’s why people talk about “cross-country skiing zen”, “zen basketball”, or zen tea ceremony, zen kendo and judo.
 Or zen business... or zen perfume. *[Laughter.]* Sure, we say so – zen perfume, and zen basketball – because you can experience that *shikan* in every activity.
-Cross country skiing, or bank robbery... if you want, yes, you can do it. *[He laughs.]* But still it’s different, because real Zen doesn’t emphasize the short range.
-Zen is for the long range.
+Cross country skiing, or bank robbery... if you want, yes, you can do it. *[He laughs.]* But still it’s different, because real Zen doesn’t emphasize [the short range], [Zen is] for the long range.
 If you want to do zazen for robbing money from the bank, that means very short range, don’t you think?
 You use your life in the small scale, you use zazen in the small scale, so [your] zazen becomes very small.
-That is what is called “zen bank robbery”.
+That is what is called “zen bank robbery.”
 You can say so, but it’s not real, total Zen. *[He laughs.]* Don’t misunderstand this one.

-People always think, “That is zazen.”
+People always think, “that is zazen.”
 Sometimes even the Japanese believe it’s not necessary to do zazen, because whatever you do, everyday life is zazen.
 Some Japanese emphasize this.
 Of course it is; but it’s not real zazen.
 That’s a very prejudiced, very narrow understanding: always seeing in a certain angle, so-called bank robber, or policeman, or cross-country skier; always looking at zazen in terms of a certain view.
 But it’s not Zen.
 It’s *part* of Zen.

-Real Zen penetrates every area of human life; never only a certain area like stealing money from a bank.
-[Beyond] stealing from the bank, washing your face, or walking on the street, *always* real Zen penetrates, helping.
+Real Zen penetrates every area of human life; never only a certain area [like] stealing money from a bank.
+[After] stealing from the bank, washing your face, and walking on the street, *always* real Zen penetrates, helping.
 Or right in the middle of death, or after death, or before birth, wherever you may be – Zen helps.
 This is real Zen.

 #### 2 - 36:03

-**Question:** Before you were saying that if we have a [busy] mind, like bank robberies, in doing your zen, that’s short range.
-How about in taking vows then, too; if we vow to save all sentient beings, is [that] in the short range?
+**Question:** Before you were saying that if we have a *[unintelligible]*, like bank robberies, in doing your zen, that’s short range.
+How about in taking vows then, too; if we vow to save all sentient beings, is that looking at things in the short range?

-**Katagiri Roshi:** No, that’s *big range*. *[Laughter.]* How can you save all sentient beings?
+**Katagiri Roshi:** No, that’s *big range*. *[Laughter.]* Vast range.
+How can you save all sentient beings?
 You have to [walk] constantly, you have to be right in the middle of *huge* oceans, because [you should be with] all sentient beings, countless number [of them].
 It’s not short range, it’s not small oceans; it’s *huge* oceans.
 That is a vow to save all sentient beings.

-I always say that vow is just like to swim in the ocean, which is vast.
+I always say [that] vow is just like to swim in the ocean, which is vast.
 There is nothing to hold on to.
 You cannot stop swimming; you have to just keep going.
 Even though you say “tired,” or “hopeless”, or “hope,” whatever you think, your process, your activity must be going, completely beyond your ideas.
 That is a vow.
-It’s a huge range.
+It’s really huge range.

-That’s why, in a sense, consciousness always feels boring.
+That’s why, in a sense, consciousness always feels “boring.”
 Zazen is a little boring.
 That’s why people cannot stand up there.
-So very naturally, even the teacher cannot stand up there. *[He laughs.]* Very naturally the teacher gives some candy – “Here, eat this” – in the process of swimming, on the way to reach the other shore.
-The teacher is always encouraging.

-Of course it is encouragement, but that encouragement really is available for a certain period of time.
-But no *[unintelligible]*.
+So very naturally, even the teacher also cannot stand up there. *[He laughs.]* Very naturally the teacher gives some candy [...] in the process of swimming, on the way to reach the other shore: “Here, eat this one,” always encouraging.
+Of course it is encouragement, but that encouragement really is available for a certain period of time [only].
+But no [entertainments], anyway.
 This is life and death.
 You just swim.

 #### 2 - 38:56

 **Question:** Can zazen be used as an escape from obligations in life?

-**Katagiri Roshi:** Maybe in the beginning of doing zazen, you can see certain situations you can “escape” from.
+**Katagiri Roshi:** Yes, maybe in the beginning of doing zazen, you can see certain situations you can “escape” from.
 So you feel good, in a sense.
 But if you get into it more deeply, you can realize it’s not true.
 So next moment, you’re very confused.

-For instance, in the beginning of practicing zazen, most people feel good, because you experience a lot which you have never seen before.
+For instance, in the beginning of practicing zazen, most people feel good, because you experience a lot which you have never [seen] before.
 But gradually you don’t feel good, because you cannot tune into the usual life.
-You can notice that there is trouble with having a good relationship with your friend ...
+You can notice that there is trouble with your friend, in order to have a good relation [between you and your friend] ...

 #### Part 3